Keysets

 Roles with access

-Only users with the Keyset Admin, Account Owner, and Account Admin roles can work with secrets.
+Only members with the Keyset Admin, Account Owner, and Account Admin roles can work with secrets.

 You can add new entries to the vault by clicking the Create secret button, or, if you already have some entries, by clicking Edit in the top-right corner of the secrets table.
 Each new secret must have a name and a value.